-According to InfoWars, penalties begin at $500,000 dollars and scale up depending on magnitude of the breach.
+As published by InfoWars, penalties begin at $500,000 dollars and scale up depending on magnitude of the breach.
 As stated in the reported, the “accuser is much younger than originally thought.”

 The age of sexual consent is consistent across Canada, and does not vary between provinces.
 16 years is the minimum age that a person can legally consent to participate in sexual acts.

 For purposes of context, CAP are obliged to mention the degree of controversy surrounding the InfoWars.
 Founded in 1999 by media figure Alex Jones, the organization has been hounded throughout its history by accusations from mainstream media of perpetuating fake news.
 Accused of misuse from major social media sites, the media group has been intermittently banned for violating terms of service.

 All the while, rumours regarding Trudeau’s dismissal from West Point Grey Academy have persisted.

 As published by Canada’s True North News in October 2019, “Justin Trudeau’s campaign is not answering questions about the nature of the Prime Minister’s relationship with a high school student during his time as a teacher in Vancouver.”

 “True North has been asking questions of the Liberal campaign about a message in the 2001 West Point Grey Academy (WPGA) yearbook that may suggest a relationship outside the classroom between Justin Trudeau, his former roommate and convicted sex offender Christopher Ingvaldson, and a female Grade 12 student at the school.”

 In 2010, Ingvaldson was charged with four counts of possessing and distributing child pornography.